jonnonz1/nz-statute-book/acts/public/2008/care-of-children-amendment-act-2008.md

   (3) If the child wishes to attend counselling, the mediator must give notice of this to the Registrar of the Family Court from whom the mediation referral was received.
   (4) On receiving notice under subsection (3), the Registrar must arrange for the matter to be referred to a counsellor.
   The mediator may from time to time adjourn the mediation.
-  The duration of mediation to be carried out under section 46F(3), 46H(3), 46J(3), or 46R(2) must be determined in accordance with such regulations as may be made under this Act or, if no regulations apply, by the Registrar of the Court.
+  The duration of mediation to be carried out under section 46F(3), 46H(3), 46J(3), or 46R(2) must be determined in accordance with such regulations as may be made under this Act or, if no regulations apply, by the Registrar of the court.
   Fees in respect of mediation carried out under section 46F(3), 46H(3), 46J(3), or 46R(2), and reasonable expenses incurred,—
     (a) may be determined in accordance with regulations made under this Act; and (b) are payable out of public money appropriated by Parliament for the purpose.